markd2/Playdate/pdnotes.md

 ----------

-huh, does the simulator not play audio?
+huh, does the simulator not play audio?  (it doesn't when the volumn is all the way off %-) )

 My audio file isn't playing there, but does on the device (and sounds amazingly good)